 You will not be deemed eligible to take any certification exams without having met this prerequisite.

 Step 5 – Pass Medical Assisting Certification Test for Maine

 In Maine, you are legally required to pass one of the nationally-recognized exams for medical assistant certification.
 If you want to learn more about the exams, like what to do to prepare for it, what the sections are in the test and what to expect on it, click here for more details.

 Medical assistant salary and jobs in Maine

-There’s a high demand for medical assistants across the United States and in Maine.
-Whereas the Bureau of Labor Statistics projects a 23% increase in brand new positions for medical assistants across the country through the year 2024, the organization is expecting to find a 10% increase in Maine.
-Typical workplaces are: general care facilities, hospitals and physicians offices.
-Some government services additionally hire nursing aides, orderlies and assistants.
+There’s a high demand for medical assistants across the state of Maine.
+Whereas the Bureau of Labor Statistics projects to find a 10% increase in Maine.
 To view salary information for Maine by location and county, please take a look at the table below.

 |Portland-South Portland-Biddeford, ME Metropolitan NECTA||Hourly||$12.70||$16.79||$21.64|

 |Portsmouth, NH-ME Metropolitan NECTA||Hourly||$12.78||$16.72||$24.74|